shivamkundan/MIPS_CPU/README.md

 # MIPS_CPU
 Implementation of a MIPS CPU using Verilog.

-Details of project in other readme file.
+Details of project are in READ_ME.pdf